8 Polish Souvenirs That Aren't Tacky

 #lifestyle & opinion

 Music can also bring back vivid memories.
 While you’re getting some Chopin for your great-aunts, why not get a unique retro album for yourself?
-We recommend Night Patrol, an 80s album by legendary rock band Manaam ‒ an outstanding English-language record.
-If rock is not your thing, try contemporary folk or jazz.
+We recommend Night Patrol, a 1980s album by the legendary rock band Manaam ‒ an outstanding English-language record.
+If rock isn’t your thing, try contemporary folk or jazz.

 3. Traditional whistle